-A teacher has backed calls from MPs to save UK language skills before it is too late.
+Pendle teacher backs calls from MPs to save UK language skills to avoid post Brexit crisis

 Ministers and peers said all pupils aged five to 18 should be taught a foreign language and urged education bosses to act now to avoid a post-Brexit crisis in language teaching.

 The all-party parliamentary group on modern languages called for cross-government action in a recovery plan published in early March.